brynnb/everbitica/README.md

 * Allow sending chat messages
 * Show party members (scrolling or top 5?)
 * Install React and transition HTML/CSS/JS to that
-* Fix CSS/HTML for longer usernames
+* Fix CSS/HTML for longer usernames (I think this may be done)
 * Fix targeting for stuff like aprils fools events (since it's an event and not a quest, it was confusing how this is accessed in content.json since it's seemingly not there at all)
 * Add auto-action options
     * Auto-heal